sjn/introducing-se/docs.md

 * [Share](#/8/1) your experiences with others in the Street&nbsp;Episte&shy;mology com&shy;munities!
 * You can find the SE community on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
-* Practice and collaborate in a friendly environment!
+* Practice and learn in a friendly environment!
 * Find SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).
 * Looking for another view on SE?
 Check the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics) page.